wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ## Password Change

-Since the device does not know the password and is unable to verify the password without the help of the server-side, you need to first call an endpoint that verifies a signature computed with the password.
+Since the device does not know the password and is unable to verify the password without the help of the server-side, you need to first call an endpoint that verifies an authorization code computed with the password.
 SDK offers two ways to do that.

 The safe but typically slower way is to use the following code: